-The 2020 year of account declares a loss on capacity of 1.5%, due to adverse claims activity in its personal accident and market facilities books following the COVID-19 global pandemic.
-The 2021 year of account is currently forecasting a return on capacity of 5%.
-The 2022 year of account, although in the early stages of development, is forecasting a positive return on capacity.
+The 2021 year of account declares a profit on capacity of 66.6% mainly due to with favourable movement in claims reserve during the year.
+The 2022 year of account is currently forecasting a return on capacity of 40%.

+Rating environment

-Rating environment Overall, rates on renewal business increased by 5.5% in 2022 (2021: increase by 11%).
+Rates on renewal business increased by 5.5% in 2022.
+The syndicate did not write new business in 2023.